ZooTools/email-spell-checker/README.md

 ## Getting Started in 5 minutes

-Adding Email Spell Checker to your project takes you less than 5 minutes.
+Adding <b>EmailSpellChecker</b> to your project takes you less than 5 minutes.

 It works on any JavaScript framework (Vue, React, Next.JS, Angular, Svelte, etc) as well as the your backend server.